WasFia3/unity-course-progress/Documentation/section5.md

 ### 🛠️ What I Did / Built
 I wrote two C# scripts.
-First script called "printConsol" was to print a "hello *user name*" on the consol after pressing on the greet button. and to print the answer of a simple math equation on the consol after clicking on the calculate button.
+First script called "printConsol" was to
+* Print a "hello *user name*" on the consol after pressing on the greet button.
+* To print the answer of a simple math equation on the consol after clicking on the calculate button.
+* Count from 1 to 5 and print it on consol.

-Second Script called "increaser" was to change the text placed on the canvas value, by increasing it by 1 every time i press the button.
+Second Script called "increaser" was to:
+* change the text placed on the canvas value, by increasing it by 1 every time i press the button.

 ### 🧪 Problems I Faced